 For liabilities of public corporations, data covers public corporations classified in the sectors of non-financial corporations (S.11), financial corporations (S.12), non-profit institutions serving households (S.15) and the rest of world (S.2) but which are controlled by the general government sector and with liabilities exceeding 0.01% of GDP.
 It should be noted that the data refer only to public corporations classified outside general government.
 The liabilities of public corporations classified inside general government are fully reflected in the government accounts.

 In the context of the first publication of data on liabilities of government-controlled entities in February 2015, some concerns were raised regarding a possible overestimation of the liabilities due to non-consolidation.
 Therefore, Eurostat launched a pilot project in order to investigate the availability of consolidated data between public parent companies and their subsidiaries (intragroup consolidation) in individual Member States.
 Eurostat invited Member States to provide to Eurostat, on voluntary basis, consolidated group accounts in order to assess the impact of consolidation on the figures published.
 Several countries are providing intragroup consolidated figures, in addition to the non-consolidated data.
 These consolidated data can be extracted from the same database using the dimension "gov_cl_liab" CO_NCO (Consolidated-non-consolidated).
-The analyses of the two sets of data (consolidated versus unconsolidated) corresponding to the same reference year show that for some of the countries there is no substantial impact due to non-consolidation while for some others countries there is a clear overestimation of the liabilities at non-consolidated level.
+The analyses of the two sets of data (consolidated versus unconsolidated) corresponding to the same reference year show that for some of the countries there is no substantial impact due to non-consolidation while for some other countries there is a clear overestimation of the liabilities at non-consolidated level.
 Improvements in consolidated-vs.-unconsolidated data coverage will continue in the future, with more countries being asked to participate in this exercise.

 3.4.
 Statistical concepts and definitions